-The boat leaves Dakar and not before long Gorée Island comes into view.
+The boat leaves Dakar in Senegal and it isn’t long before, Gorée Island comes into view.
 Pastel coloured, European-style buildings, palm trees, blue skies and blue seas.
 The scene is like no other I have seen in West Africa.

 Visiting The House of Slaves

 The description of how the slaves were treated is hard to hear.
-We are told how the slaves were chained at the neck and arms with a heavy iron ball attached.
-They were released just once a day from their cells which measures just 2.6 m by 2.6 m, each containing between 15 to 20 men.
+We are told how they were chained at the neck and arms with a heavy iron ball attached.
+They were released just once a day from their cells which measured just 2.6 m by 2.6 m, each containing between 15 to 20 men.
 The ill and the dead were thrown into the sea for the sharks to fed on.
 Families were split up with women and children each being kept in a separate part of the slave house.
 For young women there was one means of escape.
-Any that became pregnant by the slaves masters were released either on the island or in Saint Louis.
+Any that became pregnant by the slaves masters were released either on the island or in the town of Saint Louis.

 The slaves were kept here in the most inhumane conditions for up to three months.
-When their turn came they were stripped naked and herded out into a courtyard for the buyers to observe them from the balconies.
+When their turn came to be sold, they were stripped naked and herded out into a courtyard for the buyers to observe them from the balconies.

 Gorée Island today

 Today Gorée Island is a place of tranquility, with no cars and virtually no crime.
 There is one hotel and a few B&Bs where you can stay with local families but most only come for the day.
 For many it is a place of pilgrimage and to all it serves as a reminder of the human atrocities that once occurred here and throughout much of West Africa.